 Why was this plate design selected?

-Additionally, the Missouri State Highway Patrol indicated that this new design had the greatest readability of all plates tested for visibility during the day and nighttime hours.
+Additionally, the Missouri State Highway Patrol noted this new design offers the greatest readability of all plates tested for visibility during the day and nighttime hours.

 Who decided on the new plate design?

 The License Plate Design Advisory Committee was responsible for determining the new plate design.

 The committee was made up of the director of the Department of Revenue or his or her designee, the superintendent of the Missouri State Highway Patrol, the correctional enterprises administrator, the director of the Department of Transportation, the executive director of the State Historical Society of Missouri, and the respective chairpersons of both the Senate and House of Representatives Transportation Committees.
 (301.125, RSMo)